nicoespeon/nicoespeon.github.io/en/_posts/2013-04-07-building-a-multinlingual-jekyll-blog.md

 - **I want to have my website updated when I push it to Github**.
 I could have done some hook to deal with that but I don't have to, thanks to [Github Pages](https://help.github.com/categories/20/articles).
 - **I love keeping myself up-to-date with new trends**.
 And the Jekyll approach just sounds good to me.

-I could recommend you [the post from Harry Roberts](http://csswizardry.com/2012/12/a-new-css-wizardry/) and [the one from Hugo Giraudel](http://hugogiraudel.com/2013/02/21/jekyll) which comfort me in my choice.
+I could recommend you [the post from Harry Roberts](http://csswizardry.com/2012/12/a-new-css-wizardry/) and [the one from Hugo Giraudel](http://hugogiraudel.com/2013/02/21/jekyll) which comforted me in my choice.

 ## What about multilingual?
 The thing is, Jekyll is not actually build to support multinlingual blogs.
 The [Liquid `date` filter](http://liquid.rubyforge.org/classes/Liquid/StandardFilters.html#M000012) will display the english version of the date.